-Clarion students enjoy a rich academic life at Clarion.
+Clarion students enjoy a rich academic life.
 With more than 100 academic programs, it’s not hard for students to find the program that best suits their talents and interests.

-At Clarion, you’ll find the College of Arts, Education and Sciences, which houses the new School of Education.
+At Clarion, you’ll find the College of Arts, Education and Sciences, which houses the highly sought after School of Education.
 The College of Business Administration and Information Sciences is home to the School of Information Sciences.
-Venango College, which has always been known for its successful nursing programs, houses the School of Health Sciences.
+Clarion University — Venango, which has a reputation for quality, continues to provide

-One way Clarion shows it cares about its students is through the Center for First Year Experience.
+One way Clarion takes care of its students is through the Center for First Year Experience.
 The goal of the Center for First Year Experience is to provide a supportive environment to ease the transition of our first year students into the academic, cultural and social life of Clarion University.
 The university also offers ways to help students thrive with the Student Success Center.
 Under this center, you'll find Advising Services, Disability Support, Educational Talent Search, Minority Student Services, TRiO Support Programs, Tutoring & Learning Skills, Upward Bound and Writing Center.

 Another tool to help you along the way is Career Services.
 Career Services can help you build a sharp resume and prepare you for job interviews.
 Both resume reviews and mock interviews are available through Career Services.